 Are modchips ‘legal’ in the EU?
 If so, what exactly is their legal status?
-One would have thought that this question would have been answered long ago but, as I’ve written about previously (see here, here and here for example) there have been setbacks and uncertainties along the way as console manufacturers take action against… Continue reading More on modchips: are they legal in the EU?
+One would have thought that this question would have been answered long ago but, as I’ve written about previously (see here, here and here for example) there have been setbacks and uncertainties along the way as console manufacturers take action against modchip makers, exacerbated by judicial commentary casting questions on exactly how modchips, and the games they work on, are to be treated legally.
+Continue reading More on modchips: are they legal in the EU?

 Last year I gave a lecture at the Gamer Tech Law conference in Seattle with the rather ambitious title of “Going Global: legal and business issues for international games development and distribution”.
 As you can imagine, that’s a lot to cover – even in a lecture directed at other lawyers.
 Anyway, below is the lecture I delivered, in which I talked the audience through international angles on: contracts, IP, distribution structures, consumer protection, advertising, age ratings and privacy.
 Enjoy!
 Continue reading An international legal guide to games development and distribution

 Spry Fox and 6Waves have settled their legal dispute over allegations that 6Waves had cloned Spry Fox’s game Triple Town.
 News of the lawsuit received great attention and no small amount of oppobrium directed at 6Waves.
 News of the settlement has received similar fanfare.
-But does this really matter to the wider games or software… Continue reading Spry Fox settles with 6Waves – does it matter?
+But does this really matter to the wider games or software industry?
+I don’t think so – not from a purely legal perspective anyway.
+Continue reading Spry Fox settles with 6Waves – does it matter?

 Hi everyone – here we are for another games law update…